 Worldwide Situational Awareness

 Harding International programs remains in daily contact with our State Department security consultant and studies all relevant bulletins and announcements.
 In the event of a natural disaster, travel warning, or emergency situation, plans for Harding students may be revised in accordance with all prudent safety precautions.
-Everyone who travels is urged to maintain a high level of situational awareness and to exercise caution at all times.
-Report to authorities anything that seems extraordinary.
+Travelers should be vigilant, maintain a high level of situational awareness and report to authorities anything that seems extraordinary.
 All travelers are urged (program participants and faculty are required) to register with the U.S. State Department's STEP program so that U.S. citizens can receive information and be assisted in times of emergency. - Jeffrey T. Hopper, Dean of International Programs

 The Bison, Harding student newspaper, addressed security concerns.